rweichler/cylinder/README.md

 Because I don't want to pay $2 for something that takes a few hours to make

+## What works

+Lua bindings.
+Check out lol.lua to customize the way the pages turn and stuff.

+Currently the only thing you can manipulate is the page itself, but soon you can manipulate the icons themselves too.
+I just need to figure out how to implement that in a decent way.

 ## Todo list

 * ~~Make proof-of-concept cycript 'script'~~